tatpongkatanyukul/iExplore/CSE/readme.md

   * Dynamic vs Static
     * [Dynamic](https://github.com/tatpongkatanyukul/iExplore/tree/main/QuantumSimulation)
     * Static
-      > Not all questions we endeavor to answer involve dynamic aspects, such as the prediction of static equilibrium properties (e.g., the binding constant of a ligand to a macromolecule or a solid surface).
-For such static questions the answers may be found by sampling methods, such as Monte Carlo simulations, that generate a representative statistical ensemble of system configurations rather than a trajectory in time.
+      > "Not all questions we endeavor to answer involve dynamic aspects, such as the prediction of static equilibrium properties (e.g., the binding constant of a ligand to a macromolecule or a solid surface).
+For such static questions the answers may be found by sampling methods, such as Monte Carlo simulations, that generate a representative statistical ensemble of system configurations rather than a trajectory in time."
+Berendsen(2007)

 * Interpolation